twardlab/emlddmm/docs/source/coordinate_systems.rst

 .. note::
-   Jai suggests MNI-Colin27 and not ICBM152 nonlinear.
-Human brain project uses this.
-Maybe we will prefer this one. https://www.mcgill.ca/bic/software/tools-data-analysis/anatomical-mri/atlases/colin-27-2008
+   Another possibility is MNI-Colin27 and not ICBM152 nonlinear. https://www.mcgill.ca/bic/software/tools-data-analysis/anatomical-mri/atlases/colin-27-2008

    Note that the difference is the 4mm offset.